o-william-white/nhm_training/index.md

 ### Basic introduction to Linux

-Now you have a Linux installed, you are ready to get started.
+Now that you have Linux installed, you are ready to get started.

-With a Linux terminal, sometimes called a _command prompt_ or _console_, you interact with you computer using only text entered via the keyboard.
+With a Linux terminal, sometimes called a _command prompt_ or _console_, you interact with your computer using only text entered via the keyboard.

 The majority of tools used in bioinformatics are designed to only work on the command line so it is important to understand how it works.